Updated: Jan 13, 2022

-This routine is best practised before you go to sleep.
-Relaxing your body properly ensures a deeper and more restful night of sleep
+This routine is best practiced before you go to sleep.
+Relaxing your body properly ensures a deeper and more restful night of sleep.

 2. Inhale and extend the arms out in front of the body.
 Now exhale and relax.

 3. Begin to relax the entire body, starting with the toes, moving up the ankles, calves, hips, pelvis, and buttocks.
 Continue up the back, spinal column, shoulders, and arms.
 Relax the neck, face, forehead, and head.

 1. Lie face down on the stomach with the legs slightly apart.

 2. Making a pillow with the hands, rest the side of the head on the hands.

 3. Adjust the arms' distance for optimum comfort – if the elbows are too far out, tension will be felt in the neck.
 If they are too close to the body, tension will occur in the lower back.

 4. As you relax deeper into the asana, bring the awareness of the breath from the tailbone to the neck and feel the breath moving up and down the spine.
 This will activate the healing of any injuries.